jameshanlon/cheese/cheese/pages/pre-survey-guide.md

-In order for us to be able to calculate the energy saving you may make after the survey, please retrieve energy bills (electricity, gas and possibly solid fuel) for the last year.
+In order for us to be able to calculate the energy saving you may make after the survey, please retrieve energy bills (electricity, gas and possibly solid fuel) for the year period before your survey.

 We need to know how many [kilowatt hours (kWh) of energy](https://www.ovoenergy.com/guides/energy-guides/what-is-a-kwh-kw-and-kwh-explained.html)